luckman212/unifi-stp-prio/README.md

 ## stp_prio

-Python wrapper around the Unifi API to retrieve (R)STP priority and other info of the USW switches for a site.
+Python wrapper around the Unifi API to retrieve STP/RSTP priority (and other info such as MAC, model, IP, firmware version) of the USW switches at a site.

 ### Setup and Usage